-Effective August 29, 2008, we acquired 80% of the issued and outstanding membership interests in the subsidiaries now comprising our Excess & Umbrella business unit for consideration of \$15.0 million.
+Effective August 29, 2008, we acquired 80% of the issued and outstanding membership interests in Heath XS, LLC and Hardscrabble Data Solutions, LLC for consideration of \$15.0 million.
 In connection with the acquisition, we executed an operating agreement for each subsidiary.
 The operating agreements granted us the right to purchase the remaining 20% membership interests in the subsidiaries and granted an affiliate of the seller the right to require us to purchase such remaining membership interests.
-We exercised our call option effective September 30, 2012 and acquired the remaining 20% membership interests in the subsidiaries for \$1.7 million.
+Effective September 30, 2012, we exercised our call option and acquired the remaining 20% membership interests in the subsidiaries for \$1.7 million.